Legality of fortune-telling: California

 In 1985, the California Supreme Court struck down a law against fortune-telling.

 In San Francisco, fortune-telling is regulated as to "thoroughly investigate fraud and deception,” and protect those deemed vulnerable to fraud.
 To legally practice and monetize fortune-telling, one must have a valid permit issued to them by the San Francisco Police Department.
 The permit is $775, and is valid for one year.

 The permit is subject to suspension or revocation under grounds of fraud, theft, burglary or deceit.
 If a person violates the regulations, and is convicted of an infraction, a fine between $100 and $500 is issued to the fortune-teller.
 If convicted of a misdemeanor, the person will be issued a fee between $200 and $800, and/or imprisonment in County Jail for no more than 6 months.
 Further, if the accused has a previous violation, they will be convicted of a misdemeanor and issued a fine between $300 and $900, and or for each violation, at least 6 months in County Jail.
 A third conviction results in a fine of $400 to $1,000 and/or the imprisonment of up to 6 months.

 Maryland

 Fortune-telling and palm reading are illegal in Baltimore.
 Those convicted are guilty of a misdemeanor and may be fined $500 or imprisoned for up to a year.

 Montgomery County, Maryland's ban on fortune-telling was struck down by the Appellate Court of Maryland.
 The court ruled that fortune-telling was protected free speech under the First Amendment of the US Constitution.
 The case was brought by a Romani man, with the help of the ACLU.

 New York

 Under New York state law, "a person is guilty of Fortune Telling when, for a fee or compensation which he or she directly or indirectly solicits or receives, that person claims or pretends to tell fortunes..."

+Pennsylvania

+The practice of professional fortune-telling has been a misdemeanor under Pennsylvania law since 1861.
+In 2025, state representative Greg Scott introduced a bill which would repeal the law.